rxn4chemistry/rxnaamapper/README.md

-# rxn-aa-mapper
+# RXNAAMapper

-Reactions SMILES-AA sequence mapping
+RXNAAMapper is a tool designed to identify binding sites in protein sequences by leveraging language models trained on biochemical reactions.
+The tool can capture the signal characterizing amino acid (AA) binding sites using linguistic representations for proteins and their molecular substrates, performing unsupervised binding site prediction from protein sequences and reaction SMILES.

 ## setup
+To set up the environment, use the following commands:
 ```console
 conda env create -f conda.yml
 conda activate rxn_aa_mapper
 ```

-In the following we consider on [examples](./examples) provided to show how to use RXNAAMapper.
+In the following we consider the [examples](./examples) provided to show how to use RXNAAMapper.

 ## generate a vocabulary to be used with the `EnzymaticReactionBertTokenizer`